-Sony A6300 versus Sony RX100 V
+Sony A6300 vs RX100 V

 The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in February 2016 and October 2016.
 The A6300 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
 The cameras are based on an APS-C (A6300) and an one-inch (RX100 V) sensor.
-The A6300 has a resolution of 24 megapixel, whereas the RX100 V provides 20 MP.
+The A6300 has a resolution of 24 megapixels, whereas the RX100 V provides 20 MP.

-Body comparison: Sony A6300 vs Sony RX100 V
+Body comparison: Sony A6300 vs RX100 V

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is notably smaller (26 percent) than the Sony A6300.
 It is worth mentioning in this context that the A6300 is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.